Sleep & Sleeping Disorders

 Back to top

 Getting a Good Night's Sleep

-- Eliminate caffeine (or foods that have caffeine, such as chocolate).
+- Eliminate caffeine from your diet (or foods that have caffeine, such as chocolate).

 - Set a regular sleep schedule and stick with it, even on weekends.